hasmanif/surfs_up/README.md

 # Surfs_Up

 ## Overview of Statistical Analysis:
 The purpose of the Surf's up analysis is to go through a sql dataset on the weather of Hawaii for two specific months in question: June and December.
-The data is further analyzed to find .
-Finally, a visual representation was created to showcase the Total Fare by City Type over a select range of dates (January to April).
-This was completed by using Panda to code on Jupyter Notebook and Matplotlib to generate the line graph.
+The data is further analyzed to find the variablity of each month and if the business could operate with the average temperature of each month.
+This was completed by using Python to code on Jupyter Notebook analyzing an SQL Dataset.

-## Results

-The largest total fares are in Urban areas due to the concentration of people and drivers.
-Urban areas naturally have more people living within close proximity compared to Suburban and Rural areas, where Rural areas have a lower population with further proximity of people living near each other.
-The graph fairly represents the 3 types by showcasing the largest total fares to Urban cities and the lease total fares to Rural cities.
-The graph also showcases that the least amount of rides happen in early January which is probably due to the inclimental weather.
-There is a significant increase in the last week of February in all 3 areas which could be realated to an event or holiday that could have created the surge.

 ### Statistics of June Weather
 ![June Stats](Images/June_Temps.PNG)